February 28, 2022 / RefrigeratorPro Team

 Best Temperature For AC As Per Season & Weather

 Human body temperature is 36-37 degrees.
 On top of this, our body gets attuned to the hot weather as the season progresses from spring to summer.
 This is the reason why AC temperature should be set to higher level during summers and not lower.
-As per TERI School of Advanced Studies, best temperature for AC during summers is 28°C.
+As per TERI School of Advanced Studies, best AC temperature to save electricity during summers is 28 °C.

-On the other hand, ideal temperature for AC during winters is 23°C.
+On the other hand, ideal temperature for AC to save electricity during winters is 23 °C.

 Reading Suggestion: Window AC vs Split AC